SOCIAL HISTORY OF CULTURE

 1

-a) to know how to articulate a coherent historical framework of events and debates that are at the origin of the birth and development of the idea of nation in Europe and in our "Risorgimento" up to the affirmation of nationalist thought;
+a) to be able to articulate a coherent historical picture of the events and debates that are at the origin of the birth of modern secular and democratic Western societies based on the consent of the governed and on the appeal to public opinion between the Calas case and the Dreyfus affair.

-b) ability to recognize the different types of historiographical research in relation to the different historical, artistic, musical and literary sources examined, therefore
+b) ability to recognize the different types of historiographical research in relation to the different historical and literary sources examined, therefore

-c) to be able to adequately comment on the complex of historical sources (visual, sound and written) analyzed in class,
+c) to be able to adequately comment on the complex of historical sources (visual and written) analyzed in class,

 d) to show a conscious use of the historiographical categories used during the lessons;

-e) the ability to independently initiate in-depth studies and reflections on specific cases related to the topic of the course.
+e) the ability to autonomously initiate insights and reflections on specific cases related to the topic of the course.

 15 frontal lessons, with iconology and multimedial